Electricity at the macroscale and its microscopic origins: Current ( )

-where each pair $(x_i,q_i)$ is either the position and charge of a nucleus or the center and ${-e}$ times the integral of a packet $n_i$ of electron density; and where ${x_b}$ has been chosen to not coincide with any of the $x_i$'s.
-Let us denote ${(x_b,x_b+a)}$, which is a primitive unit cell of the crystal, by $\Omega$; let us denote the sum of all $n_i$ whose centers are in $\Omega$ by ${n_\Omega(x,t)=\sum_{i:x_i\in\Omega} n_i(x,t)}$; and let us denote the charge distribution of the nuclei in $\Omega$ by ${\rhop_\Omega(x,t)}$.
-Finally, let us assume that the packets have been chosen such that the integral of ${\rho_\Omega=\rhom_\Omega+\rhop_\Omega}$, where ${\rhom_\Omega(x,t)=-e n_\Omega(x,t)}$ , is zero.
-Then, since the charge density in each primitive cell in the bulk is identical, the electron density in the bulk must be ${n(x,t) = \sum_{m\in\integer}n_\Omega(x+ma,t)}$, where ${a=\volume}$ is the lattice constant and $ma$ is a lattice vector.
-We have then realised the situation described in the discussion of Fig.~\ref{fig:crystal_dipole} in Sec.~\ref{section:mtop}: we have partitioned the charge density of the crystal's bulk into a set of identical neutral charge densities that are displaced from one another by lattice vectors.
-Then, because the bulk must remain charge neutral, the integral ($M_e$) of $n_\Omega$ remains constant and the polarization current is given by
+We have realised the situation described in the discussion of Fig.~\ref{fig:crystal_dipole} in Sec.~\ref{section:mtop}: We have partitioned the charge density of the electrons in the crystal's bulk into a set of identical non-positive charge densities that are displaced from one another by lattice vectors; and because the bulk must remain charge neutral, the integral $\Neleccell$ of $n_\unitcellscr$ remains constant.
+Therefore the polarization current is given by